 To go further, faced with the concern and ignorance of the users’ majority, the brand could dedicate a tab of its website to gather the different symptoms of urinary tract infection, toxic shock, cystitis, mycoses, and dysmenorrhoea, and their possible treatments, in order to clearly distinguish these cases.
 Easily accessible information gathered at the same place would reassure consumers and asserts the brand credibility as well as increasing its popularity.

-E-reputation is extremely important for the tampon products in China
+E-reputation is extremely important for tampon brands in China

 The Chinese consumer is very suspicious of unknown brands and products.
 When they are in front of a new product, they rely on others’ user experiences and recommendations.
 Especially when it concerns the tampon, a product that the Chinese are reluctant to use because it is rare in China and the lack of “tampon culture” in China.